On Bisimilarity for Quasi-discrete Closure Spaces: Bisimilarity for Closure Models

 \begin{proof} Lemma~\ref{lem:CMbisIsImleq} yields $\mathord{\cmbis^{\model}} \subseteq \mathord{\imleq^{\mkern1mu \model}}$.
 Lemma~\ref{lem:ImleqIsCMbis} yields $\mathord{\imleq^{\mkern1mu \model}} \subseteq \mathord{\cmbis^{\model}}$. \end{proof}

 An obvious consequence of Theorem~\ref{thm:CMbisEqImleq} follows.

 \begin{cor} For all \qdcm{s} $\model$, $\cmbis^{\model}$ is an equivalence relation. \end{cor}

 \begin{rem} The notion of CM-bisimilarity as given by Definition~\ref{def:cm-bisimulation} is the natural generalisation to closure models of the notion of topo-bisimilarity for topological models~\cite{vBB07}.
 The latter models are similar to closure models except that the underlying set is equipped with the open sets of a topology rather than the closed sets derived from a closure operator.
 We note that a topological space~$(X,\tau)$ gives rise to a closure space with idempotent closure operator~$\closure_\tau$.
 Therefore, a topological model $(X,\tau,\peval)$ can be seen as a closure model $(X,\closure_\tau,\peval)$.
 For a topological model the definition of a Topo-bisimulation of~\cite{vBB07} and Definition~\ref{def:cm-bisimulation} coincide, i.e.,\ a relation~$B$ on~$X$ is a Topo-bisimulation if and only if it is a CM-bisimulation.
 However, closure spaces are more general than topological spaces.
 As we anticipated in Section~\ref{sec:Preliminaries}, it holds that a closure operator induces a topology if and only if it is idempotent, cf.~\cite{Cec66,Gal03}.
-Hence, not every closure space is a topological space and not every closure model is a topological model. \end{rem}
+Hence, not every closure space is a topological space and not every closure model is a topological model.
+Finally, we point out that, given the close relationship between closure models and neighbourhood models (see, e.g. Lemma~\ref{lem:CMandNei}), Theorem~\ref{thm:CMbisEqImleq} is the counterpart, for closure models, of the corresponding Hennessy-Milner result for neighbourhood models~\cite{HKP09}. \end{rem}